storj/storj/docs/design/satellite-svc-separation.md

 Currently there is only one Satellite binary.
 We propose to add the following binaries:

 #### satellite api
 The satellite api will handle all public GRPC and HTTP requests, this includes all public endpoints for nodestats, overlay, orders, metainfo, and console web UI.
 It will need all the code to successfully process these public requests, but no more than that.
-For example, if the console needs the mail service to succesfully complete the any request, then that can be added as well, but make sure to only include the necessary parts.
+For example, if the console needs the mail service to succesfully complete any request, then that code should be added, but make sure to only include the necessary parts.
 There shouldn't be any background jobs running here nor persistent state, meaning if there are no requests coming in, the satellite api should be idle.

 #### private api
 The private api binary handles all private GRPC and HTTP requests, this includes inspectors (overlay, health, irreparable), debug endpoints, and the marketing web UI.
 Open question: do we need the inspectors, if not should they be removed?